softnanolab/hpc-tutorial/HPC-intro/README.md

     ```
     When a job is completed, it will disappear from the queue.

-## Step 5: modules
+## 🧑🏾‍💻 Step 5: Modules

 This possibly should have come before step 4.
-But alas, it is what it is ;)
+But it is what it is ;)

 As was seen in the [script above](#a-example_script.pbs), before you execute your code we need to set up the environment for it.
 This entails **loading modules** such that you can use a software package.